govau/service-manual/content/standard/4-tools-and-systems/how.md

 * procure the appropriate tools, systems and contractual arrangements and ensure you are getting value for money
 * have the ability to conduct technical health checks of the service
 * arrange for appropriate ongoing technical support and service level agreements for underlying or dependent services
-* outsource decision-making about technology only where appropriate

 By the time you go live you should have in place: